GoogleCloudPlatform/cloud-run-anthos-reference-web-app/docs/architecture.md

 the declarative infrastructure configuration can be found in [infrastructure.tpl][], [backend-service-template.jq][], and [dns-tpl.yaml][].

+### API Generation

+Both the frontend Typescript client and backend Golang server are generated off of the [OpenAPI spec][].
+This way, changes to the API surface are automatically picked up by both the client and server on the next build.

 [high level architecture]: ./high-level-diagram.svg
 [Angular]: https://angular.io/
 [hosted in Google Cloud Storage]: https://cloud.google.com/storage/docs/hosting-static-website